NickJongens/ScooterJam/README.md

 # ScooterJam
-A script to scan for nearby m365 scooters and lock them if they don't have a bluetooth connection active.
+A script to scan for nearby m365 scooters and lock them on their next stop, while leaving your scooter free to leave the others in the dust.
+Works great at traffic lights and drag races.

 ## Installation of pip and modules